 Care About Childcare - USU Eastern offers several classes for child care providers to help them receive hours for licensing requirements, work toward the Child Care Associate Credential (CDA), and achieve incentives on the Career Ladder.

 Care About Childcare - USU Eastern Current Training Information

 Other Training Options

-- Care Courses are distance learning that comes in both a book format “correspondence” for those without computer access or “on-line” with a computer.
-The web address is www.carecourses.com.
+- Care Courses are distance learning courses that come in either book format “correspondence” for those without computer access or “on-line” for those with a computer.
 Care Courses do have online and phone support.

 The Professional Development Award System is a voluntary statewide professional development program for early childhood educators in a child care setting.
 The goal of this award is to increase the quality of child care by caregivers receiving ongoing education and training.
 The program also will move caregivers up on the Career Ladder and reward longevity in the field.